-The Jollibee Group's principal non-cash transaction under financing activities pertains to the extension of the terms of two short-term loans that have both matured in 2011 totaling ₱1,500.0 million, combined to form a new loan which are now due to be paid in 2013, under a new loan agreement.
+The Jollibee Group's principal non-cash transaction under financing activities pertains to the extension of the terms of two short-term loans that have both matured in 2011 totaling \$\textstyle{2}\$1,500.0 million, combined to form a new loan which are now due to be paid in 2013, under a new loan agreement.

-The Jollibee Group's non-cash transaction under investing activities pertains to the acquisition of 54% equity interest in BK Group through advances given prior to 2011.
+The Jollibee Group's non-cash transaction under investing activities pertains to the acquisition of 50% equity interest in SuperFoods Group and 54% equity interest in BK Group through advances given prior to 2012 and 2011, respectively.